UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ## Inputs and Parameters
 -->
 ### Input Images
-Input images can be TIF format or matrices loaded into the MATLAB workspace, as described in the [documentation](https://github.com/UTFOIL/Vectorization-Public#documentation).
+There is no pre-processing (interpolation, filtering, etc.) required.
+Simply input a raw TIF from a file location or a matrix from the workspace, as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation), section: Optional Input.

-#### _Maximum_ intensity projections of the first 100 microns of each of the three **input** image stacks:
+#### Maximum intensity projections of the first 100 microns of each of the three **input** image stacks:
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/000.png)|![](tutorial/000b.png)|![](tutorial/000c.png)